 I found this picture on Wikipedia, which illustrates the cut perfectly.

-For detailed steps see the full recipe card at the end of this post.
+For a complete list of ingredients and full instructions on how to cook a crispy pork knuckle, see the printable recipe card at the end of this post.

 It takes about 2 hours to pressure cook the meat and crisp the skin.
 The potatoes take about half an hour to prepare and cook, but they can be done whilst the meat is cooking so I haven’t added this to the total time.